You Credit Score: How's Your FICO?

 Each of the three credit reporting agencies has its own formula for building your credit score.
 The original FICO model was developed by Fair Isaac and Company.

 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While the formulas vary from one agency to another, each agency uses the following to determine your score:
+While these methods vary from one agency to another, each agency uses the following to calculate a score:

-- Credit History - Have you had credit for years, or for just a short time?
+- Your Credit History - Have you had credit for years, or for a short time?

-- Late Payments - Do you have a history of late payments?
+- Payment History - Do you have a history of late payments?

 - Balances on your Credit Cards - How many accounts?
 How much do you owe on your accounts?

-- Inquiries on Your Credit - How many times have lenders pulled your credit for the purpose of giving you a loan?
+- Requests for Credit - How many times have you had your credit checked for a loan?

-You can get a free credit report once a year from all three credit reporting agencies by visiting AnnualCreditReport.com.
+You can get a free credit report every year from all three agencies by visiting AnnualCreditReport.com.
 You won't get a free credit score from AnnualCreditReport.com, but getting one is fast and inexpensive.

-Armed with this info, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Armed with this info, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.